Impact

 Risk and Exploitability

 The CVSS score of 8.6 classifies this vulnerability as high severity.
-EPSS is less than 1%, indicating a low frequency of observed exploitation, but public exploits have been released and could be leveraged in environments where an attacker can reach the device over the local network.
+EPSS is 1%, indicating a low frequency of observed exploitation, but public exploits have been released and could be leveraged in environments where an attacker can reach the device over the local network.
 The vulnerability is not listed in CISA’s Known Exploited Vulnerabilities catalog, yet the combination of a high severity score and local network reachability makes it a significant risk for unattended or exposed devices.

 OpenCVE Enrichment